FederatedAI/FATE/examples/dsl/v1/README.rst

 The DSL config file will define input data and(or) model as well as output data and(or) model for each component.
 The downstream components take output data and(or) model of upstream components as input.
 In this way, a DAG can be constructed by the config file.

 We have provided several example dsl files located in the corresponding algorithm folder.
-For example, hetero-lr dsl files are located in :download:`[hetero_logistic_regression/test_hetero_lr_train_job_dsl.json] <hetero_logistic_regression/test_hetero_lr_train_job_dsl.json>`
+For example, hetero-lr dsl files are located `here <hetero_logistic_regression/test_hetero_lr_train_job_dsl.json>`_.

-:Field Specification:
+Field Specification
+^^^^^^^^^^^^^^^^^^^

-    1. component_name: key of a component.
+:component_name: key of a component.
 This name should end with a "_num" such as "_0", "_1" etc. And the number should start with 0.
 This is used to distinguish multiple same kind of components that may exist.

-    2. module: Specify which component use.
+:module: Specify which component use.
 This field should be one of the algorithm modules FATE supported.
          The supported algorithms can be referred to `here <../../federatedml/README.rst>`__

-        1. input: There are two type of input, data and model.
+    - input: There are two type of input, data and model.

-            1. data: There are three possible data_input type:
+      - data: There are three possible data_input type:

-                1. data: typically used in data_io, feature_engineering modules and evaluation.
+        * data: typically used in data_io, feature_engineering modules and evaluation.
-                2. train_data: Used in homo_lr, hetero_lr and secure_boost.
+        * train_data: Used in homo_lr, hetero_lr and secure_boost.
 If this field is provided, the task will be parse as a **fit** task
-                3. validate_data: If train_data is provided, this field is optional.
+        * validate_data: If train_data is provided, this field is optional.
 In this case, this data will be used as validation set.
 If train_data is not provided, this task will be parse as a **predict** or **transform** task.

-            2. model: There are two possible model-input type:
+      - model: There are two possible model-input type:

-                1. model: This is a model input by same type of component, used in prediction or transform stage.
+        * model: This is a model input by same type of component, used in prediction or transform stage.
 For example, hetero_binning_0 run as a fit component, and hetero_binning_1 take model output of hetero_binning_0 as input so that can be used to transform or predict.
-                2. isometric_model: This is used to specify the model input from upstream components, only used by HeteroFeatureSelection module in FATE-1.x.
+        * isometric_model: This is used to specify the model input from upstream components, only used by HeteroFeatureSelection module in FATE-1.x.
 HeteroFeatureSelection can take the model output of HetereFeatureBinning and use information value calculated as filter criterion.

-        2. output: Same as input, two type of output may occur which are data and model.
+    - output: Same as input, two type of output may occur which are data and model.

-            1. data: Specify the output data name
+      - data: Specify the output data name
-            2. model: Specify the output model name
+      - model: Specify the output model name

-    3. need_deploy: true or false.
+:need_deploy: true or false.
 This field is used to specify whether the component need to deploy for online inference or not.
 This field just use for online-inference dsl deduction.

 Step3: Define Submit Runtime Configuration for Each Specific Component.